 As part of the Cleveland Innovation District, Cleveland Clinic has pledged to double its research footprint and output in the next five years and create thousands of new jobs.
 A substantial part of this commitment involves the creation of the Global Center for Pathogen & Human Health Research.
 A major goal of the center is to develop the means to prevent or combat the next pandemic or global health crisis and it will operate under the tandem principles of “Discover without Limits” and “Transform Discovery into Practice.”

 The Global Center resides in 400,000 square feet of newly constructed research space housing state-of-the-art laboratories and technologies.
-Cleveland Clinic’s international clinical care footprint provides a large, growing, and diverse patient population giving our research teams access to tens of thousands of unique biological samples through the centralized Cleveland Clinic BioRepository.
+Cleveland Clinic’s international clinical care footprint provides a large, growing, and varied patient population giving our research teams access to tens of thousands of unique biological samples through the centralized Cleveland Clinic BioRepository.
 Furthermore, the Discovery Accelerator, a newly established partnership with IBM Research, will leverage high- performance computing using hybrid cloud, artificial intelligence (AI), and quantum computing technologies to empower and accelerate big data research.
 The newly established Center for Therapeutic Discovery provides a full-scale drug discovery effort to identify new drug targets and therapies.

 Annual Salary Range for this Position: $150,000.00 - 375,000.00 USD